plakich/UniversityWebsite/README.md

 <h2> Authentication and Authorization </h2>
 <hr>
 <p>The auth system built into the site is simplistic: we decided to use a cookie system--which actually worked more like tokens, since session ids weren't stored in the database--that would store a different cookie depending on the type of user.
-Pages cannot be accessed unless first logged in, and only the correct type of user could access certain pages: the professor's homepage was different from the students, so they had to be logged in as a professor to accomplish this.</p>
+Pages cannot be accessed unless first logged in, and only the correct type of user could access certain pages: the professor's homepage was different from the student's, so they had to be logged in as a professor to accomplish this.</p>

 <h2> Caveats </h2>
 <hr>